smuuf/primi/README.md

 ![REPL example usage](https://raw.githubusercontent.com/smuuf/primi/master/res/repl-sample.gif)

 In this mode, all statements are executed when entered and the result value of the last expression is returned.
+REPL commands history is preserved between separate sessions *(history is stored in `~/.primi_history` file)*.

 # Language reference
 The basics of the language syntax and data types are found here: